 - 3.1 At the Council meeting of 18 December 2014, Members considered a report concerning the consolidation of sixteen charitable and seven non-charitable trusts into a new trust.
 The Members were trustees of these historic trusts which were administered by the Council.
 Members agreed to set up the South Ayrshire Charitable Trust, and to seek charitable status for that trust from the Office of the Scottish Charity Regulator (OSCR).
 At the Council meeting of 25 June 2015, Members were advised that the South Ayrshire Charitable Trust had been established and given charitable status by OSCR.
-The purposes of the South Ayrshire Charitable Trust are (a) the prevention and relief of poverty and (b) the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage.
-The trustees of the South Ayrshire Charitable Trust are the elected members of South Ayrshire Council. - 3.2 Transfers of the sixteen charitable and seven non charitable trusts to South Ayrshire Charitable Trust took place on 1 April 2016.
+The purposes of the South Ayrshire Charitable Trust are (a) the prevention and relief of poverty and (b) the relief of those in need by reason of age, ill-health, disability, financial hardship or other disadvantage. - Transfers of the sixteen charitable and seven non charitable trusts to South Ayrshire Charitable Trust took place on 1 April 2016.
 The assets transferred remained ring fenced for the geographic area of the trust from which they came.
 The consolidation of the charitable and non-charitable trusts operated by South Ayrshire Council into the South Ayrshire Charitable Trust has allowed for a simpler management process of the trusts and meaningful disbursement to those in need in South Ayrshire as envisaged by the original benefactors.

 - 3.3 The trustees approved a Business Plan on 17 December 2015 for the operation of the South Ayrshire Charitable Trust.
 In terms of that Business Plan decisions for disbursement of trust funds were delegated to Committees of Trustees who comprised the Councillors for the areas of Ayr; Prestwick and Monkton; Troon; Coylton; Maybole; Barr and Girvan.
-The Business Plan has been amended in each subsequent year to take account of changes in the amounts held by the trust. - Applications have been invited for grant funding for the last six years.
-Funds for Maybole were fully utilised in 2016/17; for Troon and Barr in 2017/18 and for Prestwick and Monkton in 2020/21.
+The Business Plan has been amended in each subsequent year to take account of changes in the amounts held by the trust. - Applications have been invited for grant funding for the last seven years.
+Funds for Maybole were fully utilised in 2016/17; for Troon and Barr in 2017/18; for Prestwick and Monkton in 2020/21 and for Coylton in 2022/23.
 Funds for Girvan include external investments in the name of predecessor Trusts and Trustees which are currently inaccessible.
-Officers in Finance are working to resolve these access issues.
+Officers are working to resolve these access issues.
 The Committees of Trustees for Ayr and Coylton met to determine grant applications in 2022.
 A summary of the grant awards made by each Committee is found in Appendix 1.
-In total grants were awarded with a total value of £30,572.
-In the last six years grants and donations of £650,000 have been made from the trust.
+In total grants were awarded with a total value of £45,450.
+In the last seven years grants and donations of £700,000 have been made from the trust.
+A summary of evaluation feedback from Applicants in 2021-22, obtained by Thriving Communities, is also provided in Appendix 3. - 3.5 Two grants for Ayr were awarded with conditions that required to be met before the sums transferred to the applicants.
+One grant was awarded in 2020/21 (£10,000) and the other in 2021/22 (£7,500).
+The funds were ring-fenced, with the applicants having until 31 March 2023 to meet the conditions.
+Neither applicant met the conditions by 31 March 2023 and the sums have been returned to the Ayr fund.